Artiste (manga)

 Artiste (アルティスト, Arutisuto) is a Japanese manga series written and illustrated by Tarō Samoedo.
 It began serialization in Shinchosha's seinen manga magazine Monthly Comic Bunch in September 2016.

+Synopsis

+Set in Paris, the series focuses on two restaurant employees, Marco and Gilbert.
+Marco is a new and cheerful employee at a Parisian restaurant, while Gilbert is a shy and experienced employee who works as a busser.

 Publication

 Written and illustrated by Tarō Samoedo, Artiste began serialization on Shinchosha's seinen manga magazine Monthly Comic Bunch on September 21, 2016.
 After the final print issue of the magazine was released on March 21, 2024, the series was transferred to the Kurage Bunch website.
 Its chapters have been compiled into ten tankōbon volumes as of June 2024.